Punakha Dzong | Bhutan Travel | Druk Asia

 Punakha Dzong complex

 Punakha Dzong is a six-storey structure with an utse (central tower) located at an elevation of 1200 m (3900 ft).
-Punakha Dzong’s structures such as the doors and windows was built using rammed earth, stones and timber.
+Punakha Dzong’s structures such as the doors and windows were built using rammed earth, stones and timber.
 The dzong measures 180 m (590 ft) in length and 72m (236 ft) wide with three docheys (courtyards), unlike the other dzongs that usually have only two courtyards.
 The northern yard is where all the administrative functions take place.
 The courtyard consists of a large white stupa and a Bodhi tree.

 The third courtyard is the most important of all as it houses the main temple and national treasures.
 Unfortunately, you are not allowed to enter; only the two designated guardians, lama, the king and the chief abbot can access it.